 What Is Form I-130?
 Instructions, Filing Fee, and Petition for Alien Relative

-Before the relative can begin seeking a green card, the U.S. citizen must fill out a Form I-130, Petition for Alien Relative to establish that a valid family relationship exists between the two parties.
+Before the relative can seek a green card, the U.S. citizen must complete Form I-130, Petition for Alien Relative, to establish a valid family relationship between the two parties.
 This form is typically referred to as an I-130 form or I-130 petition.

 Form I-130 Instructions

-There are currently two ways to file a Form I-130—online or by traditional mail.
-If you’d like to file the petition electronically, you will be required to sign up for a U.S. Citizenship and Immigration Services (USCIS) account.
+There are currently two ways to file the I-130 form—online or by traditional mail.
+To file the petition electronically, you must sign up for a U.S. Citizenship and Immigration Services (USCIS) account.
 Along with increasing the ease of filing, this account will also streamline your ability to receive alerts about your case, upload supporting documents, see case correspondence, and check your current status.
 You are eligible to submit the I-130 form online if your relative is in the U.S. and has plans to physically mail in their Form I-485, Application to Register Permanent Residence or Adjust Status.

-If you’re filing the I-130 by mail and live in the U.S., you will need to confirm your I-130 filing address.
-The list of offices you can have your petition mailed to can be found here on the USCIS website.
-The location it’s sent to will depend on which state you currently live in and the status of your relative’s I-485 form.
-The petition will then be sent from a lockbox in Phoenix, AZ; Dallas, TX; or Chicago, IL to a USCIS service center for processing.
+If you’re filing the I-130 form by mail and live in the U.S., you must confirm your I-130 filing address.
+The list of offices you can have your petition mailed to is found here on the USCIS website.
+The location it’s sent to will depend on your current state residence and the status of your relative’s I-485 form.
+The petition will then be sent from a lockbox in Phoenix, AZ; Dallas, TX; or Chicago, IL, to a USCIS service center for processing.

 What Documents Should I Include in My Form I-130 Petition?